atteneder/glTFast/Documentation~/LightUnits.md

 ### Adjusting Values

-*glTFast* lets you multiply light intensities by an arbitrary factor (which defaults to 1.0) to make them fit your scene's lighting.
+*Unity glTFast* lets you multiply light intensities by an arbitrary factor (which defaults to 1.0) to make them fit your scene's lighting.

 #### Physically Plausible Values in exposure-unaware Render Pipelines